 Home Roulette Sets

-An Dal Negro Roulette bundle with high qaulity components and a Bakelite wheel sized for play at home
+An Dal Negro Roulette bundle with high qaulity components and a solid Mahogany wheel sized for play at home

 The premium Roulette bundle featuing the highest quality Dal Negro products and a large 50cm diameter wheel